grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Running large tests.md

 [k6 Cloud](https://k6.io/cloud) - our commercial offering - provides an instant solution for running this type of testing.
 Amongst other [benefits](https://k6.io/docs/cloud#how-can-it-help-me), our cloud platform will prevent your engineering team from building and maintaining the software and infrastructure of your load testing solution.

-Rolling your own or buying a load testing solution is a decision to consider that depends on your project, the type of testing, your team's expertise, organization's aspects, etc. If you doubt which solution is a better fit for your project, reach us on the [Community Forum](https://community.k6.io/) or to the [Cloud Support team](https://k6.io/contact) to help you with your questions.
+Rolling your own or buying a load testing solution is a decision to consider that depends on your project, the type of testing, your team's expertise, organization's aspects, etc. If you aren't sure which solution is a better fit for your project, reach us on the [Community Forum](https://community.k6.io/) or to the [Cloud Support team](https://k6.io/contact) to help you with your questions.

 ## See also